-This policy was reviewed and ratified in October 2018 by the BOM, and implemented by teachers.
-As with all our plans and policies, parents have access to this policy on request.
-Review will take place again during school year 2021/22 or sooner if necessary.
+This policy was reviewed and ratified in May 2022 by the BOM, and implemented by teachers.
+As with all our plans and policies, parents have access to this policy on the school website.
+Review will take place again during school year 2024/25 or sooner if necessary.

 Other Programmes to be used at the teachers’ discretion:

 - Relationships & Sexuality Education